Copyright Infringement in Singapore

 What is Copyright?

-Understanding what is copyright is the key.
+It is important to understand copyright.
 Copyright protects the expression of ideas in tangible forms.
 If your work is copyrighted, that means you have the right to prevent others from reproducing, publishing, performing, communicating to the public, or adapting your work and you control their use and commercial exploitation.

 These rights are specifically provided for under the Copyright Act of Singapore (2021) which states that the copyright owner of an artistic work has the exclusive right to make a copy of the work, publish the work if it is unpublished, and communicate the work to the public.
 In addition, a copyright owner also has the exclusive right to perform the work in public, make an adaptation of the work, and rent the work.